Human Subjects Research Restrictions - COVID 19

-During the current COVID19 emergency, the Research Compliance staff are working remotely and are available to discuss issues associated with submission and review of applications submitted to IRB, IACUC, and IBC.
+During the current COVID-19 emergency, the Research Compliance staff are working remotely and are available to discuss issues associated with submission and review of applications submitted to IRB.

 Regarding the directive from the Provost and Vice President for Research of March 26 that all non-critical research must cease until further notice: Research involving human subjects may continue if it is IRB approved or exempted and conducted exclusively on-line; or it involves archival data such as medical records.